Object Detection in 20 Years: A Survey: Recent Advances in Object Detection

-Key points localization is an important computer vision task that has extensively broad applications, such as facial expression recognition \cite{TPAMI16-Hyperface}, human poses identification \cite{CVPR17-RealtimeKeyPoint}, etc. As any object in an image can be uniquely determined by its upper left corner and lower right corner of the ground truth box, the detection task, therefore, can be equivalently framed as a pair-wise key points localization problem.
-One recent implementation of this idea is to predict a heat-map for the corners \cite{ECCV18-CornerNet}.
+Since an object in an image can be uniquely determined by its upper left corner and lower right corner of the ground truth box, the detection task, therefore, can be equivalently framed as a pair-wise key points localization problem.
+One recent implementation of this idea is to predict a heat-map for the corners \cite{law2018cornernet}.
+Some other methods follow the idea and utilize more key points (corner and center \cite{duan2019centernet}, extreme and center points \cite{zhou2019bottom}, representative points \cite{yang2019reppoints} ) to obtain better performance.
+Another paradigm views an object as a point/points and directly predicts the object's attributes (e.g. height and width) without grouping.
 The advantage of this approach is that it can be implemented under a semantic segmentation framework, and there is no need to design multi-scale anchor boxes.
+Furthermore, by viewing object detection as a set prediction, DETR \cite{carion2020end, zhu2020deformable} completely liberates it in a reference-based framework.